 The authors wish to be identified.

-Key-words: reproduction, accessory costs, parental optimist, seed provisioning, selective abortion, seed size-number trade-off
+Key-words: reproduction, accessory costs, maternal optimist, seed provisioning, selective abortion, seed size-number trade-off

 Abstract

-To produce viable seeds, plant's allocate energy to a wide variety of other reproductive tissues; yet little is known about the magnitude of these costs for different species.
-We quantified variation in reproductive effort (RE) among different reproductive tissues for 14 perennial species in a recurrent-fire coastal heath community.
-We found strong support for three evolutionary trade-offs that are predicted to arise across species when RE is subdivided into different tissue types: 1) Between successful pollen-attraction costs and mature ovule count; 2) Between total reproductive costs and seed count; and 3) Between seedset and relative investment in pollen-attraction.
-We also found the combination of these trade-offs led to coordinated shifts in the amounts invested in floral construction, in seedset and seed size across species.
-Finally, total accessory costs – the proportion of RE not directly invested in provisioning the seed – were found to be very large for all species in this study, varying from 95.8% to 99.8%; suggesting many studies might underestimate total RE if counting only seed.
-It is well-known that a species’ seed size positions it along a colonization-competition life-history spectrum; here we have shown how relative construction costs of pollen-attraction versus provisioning tissues and seedset are also part of this trajectory, thereby expanding our understanding of the relatives sizes of floral and fruiting structures observed across angiosperms.
+To produce viable seeds, plants allocate mass to a wide variety of other reproductive tissues; yet little is known about the relative magnitude of these investments.
+We quantified overall reproductive investment and its partitioning among different reproductive tissues for 14 perennial species in a recurrent-fire coastal heath community.
+Integrating ideas from two lineages of evolutionary theory, we found support for our overall prediction that the relative investment in different reproductive tissues will be correlated with a species’ seed size.
+More specifically, species with larger seeds were found to mature a smaller proportion of ovules, expend more of pre-pollination investment on discarded tissues, and invest more in seed provisioning compared to pollen attraction.
+We also found that the total cost of accessory tissues – i.e. mass not directly invested in the seed – was very high, varying from 95.8% to 99.8% of total investment for species in this study.
+This suggests that studies only counting seeds substantially underestimate total reproductive investment A species’ seed size positions it along a colonization-competition life-history spectrum; here we have shown how relative investment in pollen-attraction versus provisioning tissues, and successful versus discarded buds and ovules also form part of this spectrum, thereby contributing to the diversity in the relatives sizes of floral and fruiting structures among angiosperms.

 Introduction

 Plants allocate a sizeable share of their photosynthetic energy to reproduction (Obeso 2004; Hirayama et al. 2008; Thomas 2011; Wenk & Falster 2015).
 This allocation takes the form of provisioned seeds and also of many other tissues associated with reproduction, termed accessory costs.
-Accessory costs include energy associated with forming a successful seed (e.g. flower petals, seed pod, and dispersal tissues) and energy lost via aborted and discarded buds, flowers and fruit.
+Accessory costs include mass associated with forming a successful seed (e.g. flower petals, seed pod, and dispersal tissues) and mass lost via aborted and discarded buds, flowers and fruit.
 Previous studies show that for perennial species anywhere from 15% – 99% of total reproductive investment may go into accessory costs (Haig & Westoby 1988; Ashman 1994; Henery & Westoby 2001; Lord & Westoby 2006; Chen, Felker & Sun 2010).
 Since fruit set and seed set are generally below 50% in perennial species (Stephenson 1981; Wiens 1984; Sutherland 1986; Knight et al. 2005; Rosenheim et al. 2014), the cost of aborted and discarded tissues may be a substantial proportion of total accessory costs.
-Yet, despite being a significant energy sink in ecosystems, little is known about the allocation of energy among different reproductive tissues across the plant kingdom and how this links with plant reproductive strategies.
+Yet, little is known about the allocation of mass among different reproductive tissues across the plant kingdom and how this links with plant reproductive strategies.